robinkyc/workbench/README.md

 php artisan vendor:publish
 ```

+That will publish the `workbench.php` config file to your `config/` folder and you need to set the name and email of package creators on it.

 ## Autoloading Workbench

 You can autoload the workbench by adding this following command to your `bootstrap/autoload.php` file.
 Put this following command at the very bottom of script.